ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 Carpaint_Silver
 Carpaint_White
 ```
-When selecting a color programmatically (i.e. using any client) you can assign the color to use for the ego vehicle using the `vehicle.json` with the `body` tag.
+When selecting a color programmatically (i.e. using any client) the user can assign the color to use for the ego vehicle using the `vehicle.json` with the `body` tag.
 ```
 "body": {
     "color": "Carpaint_White.Carpaint_White",